sodadata/docs/soda/integrate-dbt.md

 ## Ingest results from dbt Cloud into Soda Cloud

 Every run that is part of a <a href="https://docs.getdbt.com/docs/dbt-cloud/cloud-quickstart#create-a-new-job" target="_blank">Job on dbt Cloud</a> generates metadata about your dbt project as well as the results from the run.
 Use Soda Library to get this data directly from the dbt Cloud API.

+Note that you must use Soda Library to run the CLI command to ingest dbt test results into Soda Cloud from dbt cloud.
+You cannot configure the connection to dbt Cloud from within the Soda Cloud user interface, as with a new data source, for example.

 1. If you have not already done so, install the `soda-dbt` sub-package in the Python environment that also runs you Soda Library package by running the following command.
 ```